 Policy Basis

-Geelong’s commercial centre contains a diverse range of nineteenth and twentieth century buildings representing the major periods of Geelong’s growth from the 1850s to the post war era.
-It includes notable examples of architectural styles of commercial buildings, as well as former residences and public buildings.
+Geelong’s commercial centre contains a diverse and fine range of nineteenth and twentieth century buildings representing the major periods of Geelong’s growth from the 1850s to the post war era.
+It includes notable examples of architectural styles of commercial buildings, as well as public buildings and a few former residences .

-The orientation and siting of Geelong’s commercial centre in relation to the wharves and port, the railway and Barwon River are important.
-They reflect Geelong’s growth and importance as a regional commercial centre.
+The scale of the Geelong’s commercial centre and its close relationship with key infrastructure – the wharves and port, as well as the railway station – reflect its importance as a regional commercial centre.
+In addition, the supporting role of warehouse and the like in the backstreets provides another layer of interest.

 The development of Geelong’s commercial centre from its historical heart, the former Market Square in Malop Street, dictated the spread of commercial activity down Ryrie, Moorabool, Gheringhap and Yarra Streets, as did the introduction in 1912 of the electric trams.
 The area also contains some very early examples of Victorian residential architecture in Yarra Street.

 Individually and collectively the buildings in this area demonstrate the development of the City’s public and commercial life, and includes work by some of Geelong’s prominent architects and builders.
 The relationship between nineteenth and twentieth century architecture is expressed by the corner towers at the intersection of Ryrie with Gheringhap and Moorabool Streets.

-The area is characterised by a variety of street widths with little or no separation between buildings, minimal setbacks and buildings with a diverse range of construction materials and of indiscriminate scale, size and height.
+The area is characterised by a variety of street widths with little or no separation between buildings, minimal setbacks and buildings with a diverse range of construction materials and of varying scale, size and height.
+It is also distinguished by the use of the local Barrabool sandstone to the facades of several early buildings.
 Verandahs are generally associated with pre-1930s commercial architecture.

 Objectives